top of page

 Maggie

-Written by Steve Doherty, the father of a child named Maggie, who was born with Apert Syndrome.
-Maggie takes the reader on the adventure of having a child born with Apert Syndrome with all of its ups, downs, trials, and triumphs.
+Written by Steve Doherty, the father of a child named Maggie, who was born with Apert syndrome.
+Maggie takes the reader on the adventure of having a child born with Apert syndrome with all of its ups, downs, trials, and triumphs.
 A true love story.

 Click here to read the book online